httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Encryption Header Field Parameters

-The following parameters are used in determining the key that is used for
+The following parameters are used in determining the content encryption key that is used for encryption:
-encryption:

 keyid:

 : The "keyid" parameter contains a string that identifies the keying material that is used.
 The "keyid" parameter SHOULD be included, unless key identification is guaranteed by other means.
-The "keyid" parameter MUST be used if keying material is included in an Encryption-Key header field.
+The "keyid" parameter MUST be used if keying material included in an Encryption-Key header field is needed to derive the content encryption key.

 salt: